“An extraordinary mélée of color and line, with a free canon that is not far from polytonia …”

 One of these orchestral miniatures that I find particularly compelling is Rêves, Op.
 65 (Dreams), a work that Schmitt began composing in 1913.
 He prepared a piano version of the score in that year, and the orchestration was completed two years later.

-The composer had just finished putting the final touches on the score when he was called up for World War I military service.
-It was a period of time in Schmitt’s life that he would later characterize, in a letter to fellow composer Igor Stravinsky, as “two less-than-amusing years of militarism.”
+The composer had just finished putting the final touches on the piano score when he was called up for World War I military service.
+It was a period of time in Schmitt’s life that he would later characterize, in a letter to fellow-composer Igor Stravinsky, as “two less-than-amusing years of militarism.”

 Rêves is a short work, lasting under ten minutes in duration.
 But despite its brevity, it is a concentrated, intense piece even in its quietest moments.
 Indeed, the reveries in this music are not “sweet dreams” at all.
 Rather, it’s more like a fitful, hallucinatory experience for the listener.